data-umbrella/data-umbrella.github.io/_posts/2021-11-20-data-umbrella-afme2-2021-scikit-learn-sprint-report.md

 ## Continued Contribution to Open Source
 Participants were encouraged to keep contributing to scikit-learn or other Python libraries, using the skills learned in this event.

-### Finding out about the sprint (update)
+### Finding out About the Sprint
 For those who attended the sprint, this is how they learned of the event.
-The main avenues were Twitter, LinkedIn and their network ("word of mouth").
+The main avenues were by invitation from Data Umbrella, Twitter, LinkedIn and their network ("word of mouth").

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://data-umbrella.github.io/images/2021-afme2/learn_all.html" height="1000" width="1000">
 </iframe>